MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementMicrosoftTunnelServerLogCollectionResponse.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphMicrosoftTunnelServerLogCollectionResponse>`: Entity that stores the server log collection status.
+`BODYPARAMETER <IMicrosoftGraphMicrosoftTunnelServerLogCollectionResponse>`: Entity that stores the server log collection status.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[EndDateTime <DateTime?>]`: The end time of the logs collected
   - `[ExpiryDateTime <DateTime?>]`: The time when the log collection is expired
   - `[RequestDateTime <DateTime?>]`: The time when the log collection was requested